Being a Crapsack World, many people live unpleasant lives in Criminal Case, but these people take the cake for how miserable theirs are.

 - Marina Romanova, the profiler of the Bureau, discovered a corruption scandal of the Russian president in her youth, which nearly cost her her life.
-Luckily, the hitman, Jonah Karam missed due to some reasons.
-It doesn't help that she starts to distrust Russian officials, including her mom.
-Her conflict with her mom is so bad that Chief Ripley threatens her of suspension if another case will involve her mother.
+Luckily, the hitman, Jonah Karam missed due to reasons revealed later in the season.
+It doesn't help that she starts to distrust Russian officials, including her mother, Natasha.
+Her conflict with Natasha is so bad that Chief Ripley threatens her with suspension if another case will involve her mother.
 Even worse is that she turns out to be right, but no one believes her until Natasha reveals herself to be on SOMBRA's side.

 - Yelena Tereshkova.
 Yes, it was wrong of her to murder the Senator at Natasha's behest, but when it was clear that the man was the only thing standing between Yelena and her dream of going into space, as in he was the one who rejected her applications, the fans felt for her.
 In addition, the character is always helpful to the player character in the missions, and even helps the player find Nikolai and stop SOMBRA's satellite.
 Her unusually harsh sentence struck many as cruel.